You Can Get Gut Healthier in Just Four Days. Here’s Why It Matters, From a Doctor

 I wish I had spent more time trying to understand Chemistry 101, instead of just worrying about flunking out of that freshman class.
 Because as the debate rages on about which diet is better for you: Paleo, Keto, Vegan or Mediterranean, there is one inarguable fact: Food is chemistry.
 And how it affects our bodies starts moments after we eat.
 When those molecules reach the intestines they turn on and off the bacteria growing in our gut, which in turn determines our future heart health, cellular function, and day-to-day energy level.

-We hear a lot about the "microbiome," which is basically a fancy word for the bacterial growth and environment in our intestines, and whether the bacteria that grows there is "good bacteria" that promote healthy cellular function or "bad bacteria" that can lead to heart disease and other ailments.
+We hear a lot about the "microbiome," which is basically a fancy word for the bacterial growth and environment in our intestines, and whether the bacteria that grow there is "good bacteria" that promote healthy cellular function or "bad bacteria" that can lead to heart disease and other ailments.
 The bacteria that grows is determined by what we eat.

 Your gut bacteria send out signals (chemical compounds) via the bloodstream to tell your body to either brace itself for incoming fat and animal protein or get soothed and sustained by plant fiber, antioxidants, and other natural nutrients that grow in the ground.